HumanMovementNeuroscience/course_2023-05_summer/docs/CourseObsidianVault/video_chatter/video_chatter_JL.md

 ## Schematized student_summary

 # Video Description:
-The 57-second video titled “-The FreeMoCap Project-” features a man juggling three balls while balancing on a board atop a cylinder.
+The 57-second video titled The FreeMoCap Project features a man juggling three balls while balancing on a board atop a cylinder.
 His movements are tracked and visualized in various ways, including hand and ball position graphs, center of gravity and limb movements, and multiple camera angles.

 # The main task
  - Investigate the complex coordination and neural control required for a perceptuomotor task like juggling while balancing